-Paying Taxes 2015, a joint effort of the World Bank Group and PwC, looks at tax regimes in 189 economies and provides an unrivalled global database.
+Paying Taxes 2016, a joint effort of the World Bank Group and PwC, looks at tax regimes in 189 economies and provides an unrivalled global database.
 The results illustrate both successful reforms and reform challenges, as well as provide a platform for governments and businesses to engage in constructive discussion around tax reforms across a broader range of issues.
-Over the ten years of the study, 78% of the 189 economies covered in the report made significant changes to their tax regimes at least once.
+Over eleven years of the study, almost 80% of the 189 economies covered in the report made significant changes to their tax regimes at least once.
 All three sub-indicators – the time to comply, number of tax payments and the total tax rate – have fallen consistently over the period of the study reflecting the reforms that governments have implemented making paying taxes easier for businesses and governments.
-This report also shows that corporate income tax is only part of the picture when looking at the contributions made by businesses to public finances.
-Corporate income tax (and other profit taxes) accounts for only 12% of payments and 27% of time.
+This report also shows that corporate income tax is only part of the picture when looking at the contribution made by a business to public finances.
+On average around the world corporate income tax (and other profit taxes) accounts in 2014 for only 40% of the total tax rate, 13% of payments and 26% of time.

 - On average in 2014, the case study company paid an average Total Tax Rate of 40.8%, took 261 hours to comply with its taxes and made 25.6 payments.

 - In 2014, 40 reforms that made it easier or less costly to pay taxes were implemented.
 Reforms continue to be made in most geographic regions, though progress is less evident in South America where the average time to comply and Total Tax Rate are the highest in the world.